implicitly-awesome/exop/README.md

 will not be invoked and corresponding warning in the application's log will appear.

 You always can bypass the validation simply by calling `process/1` function itself, if needed.

+## LICENSE

+    Copyright © 2016 Andrey Chernykh ( andrei.chernykh@gmail.com )

+    This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the LICENSE file for more details.